 “Working at Heights” in Ontario

-The Occupational Health and Safety Awareness and Training Regulation (Ontario Regulation 297/13) under the Occupational Health and Safety Act (OHSA), has been amended to include mandatory working at heights training requirements.
-The new training requirement applies to workers who use travel restraint systems, fall restricting systems, fall arrest systems, safety nets and work belts or safety belts.
-There is a two year transition period for workers who already meet the existing fall protection training requirements, giving them until April 1, 2017 to complete an approved working at heights training program.
+The Occupational Health and Safety Awareness and Training Regulation (Ontario Regulation 297/13) under the Occupational Health and Safety Act (OHSA) was amended to include mandatory working at heights training requirements.
+The training requirement applies to workers who use travel restraint systems, fall restricting systems, fall arrest systems, safety nets and work belts or safety belts.
 Once completed, the working at heights training is valid for three years from the date the worker completes an approved training program delivered by an approved training provider.

-While this does not apply to the Sign Industry at the moment, it is prudent to keep it on the radar as this legislation will, in time, affect all workers working at heights.
-As a SAC member, you get 15% off on Health and Safety courses though SAC Affinity partner, HASCO Health & Safety Canada Corporation.
-For further information on HASCO and their full array of online courses, click here: http://www.hasco.ca/
+As a Sign Association of Canada member, you get 15% off on Health and Safety courses through the Sign Association Affinity partner, HASCO Health & Safety Canada Corporation.
+For further information on HASCO and their full array of online courses, click here: www.hasco.ca

 Contractors and Contract Workers